Digitizer

 By the end of this lesson you should be able to:

-- Recognize when imagery accuracy limits the digitizer's effective precision
+- Recognize when imagery accuracy limits the Digitizer's effective precision

-When to use the digitizer
+When to use the Digitizer

-Reach for the digitizer when:
+Reach for the Digitizer when:

 For quick sketching or approximate placement, the simpler shape tools in Adding features are usually sufficient.